-Yes, there is a duty for an employer to act 'reasonably' pursuant to the Employment Rights Act 1996 for a potentially fair reason if it is dismissing an employee with at least two years' continuous service.
+Yes, an employer must act 'reasonably' under the Employment Rights Act 1996 for a potentially fair reason if it is dismissing an employee with at least two years' continuous service.

 Employers carrying out dismissals (except for dismissals on the grounds of redundancy or the non-renewal of a fixed-term contract) should also follow the principles set out in the Code of Practice of the Advisory, Conciliation and Arbitration Service (ACAS) (a government public body).
 A failure to follow the ACAS Code does not in itself make an employer liable to a claim; however, employment tribunals will take the ACAS Code into account when considering relevant cases and can adjust any awards they make by up to 25 per cent for unreasonable failure by an employer to follow the ACAS Code.